Conduitry/defiler/API.md

 ### `bytes`

-The file's contents can be updated by getting or setting `bytes`, which is a `Buffer`.
+The file's contents can be retrieved and updated by getting or setting `bytes`, which is a `Buffer`.

 Don't mutate this property.
 This causes various unwanted effects.
 Instead, assign it a new `Buffer` instance.

 ### `text`

-The file's contents can also be updated by getting or setting `text`, which is a string.
+The file's contents can also be retrieved and updated by getting or setting `text`, which is a string.

 Reassigning the entire `bytes` or `text` properties will keep the other in sync.